 But will your rates still increase?
 The answer is, it depends.
-Some car insurance companies may not raise your rates for comp claims under a certain amount, some may raise your rates minimally because of a comp claim.
+Some car insurance companies may not raise your rates for comp claims under a certain amount, some may raise your rates minimally.

 So your car insurance rates have gone up after filing a claim, now how can you get them back down again?
-There are a few ways to lower your car insurance rates:
+There are a few ways to try and lower your car insurance rates:

 Most major car insurance companies offer a range of discounts that can help you save on car insurance costs.
 You’re probably already getting some discounts with your current insurer, but see if there are any others you can qualify for.

-Most insurers offer a discount for taking a defensive driving course, which could help knock a little bit off your premiums if they’ve gone up after a claim.
+Most insurers offer a discount for taking a defensive driving course or an accident prevention course, which could help knock a little bit off your premiums if they’ve gone up after a claim.

 Shopping around for new car insurance coverage is one of the most reliable ways to save money on insurance costs.
 If your current insurer informs you that your rates are going up, it might be worth getting some quotes from other insurers to see if you could be getting the same coverage for less.
 An independent broker can help you compare quotes and ensure you’re getting the right amount of coverage for your needs.